Jennifer Aniston Freaked Out By Justin Theroux’s Love Scenes, Worried He’ll Ditch Her Like Brad Pitt?

 Jennifer Aniston star has always been dragged into different allegations especially when her ex-husband Brad Pitt was dumped by Angelina Jolie.
 There were reports that the two have reconnected after his split from his estranged wife whom he shares their six children.

 Inquisitr previously reported that the 53-year-old actor has been texting his ex-wife again now that he is single.
 The Fight Club star was able to get the Aniston’s number from their common friends so he could greet her on her birthday.
-However, they ended up rekindling about their relationship.
+However, they ended up rekindling their relationship.

 “Brad told her he’s having a hard time with his split and they exchanged a few texts reminiscing about the past,” an insider revealed.